auregiuglarism/auregiuglarism/README.md

 Success Made Easy is a brand I created online with the goal of inspiring & helping motivated people, you can discover it through:
 - Amazing stories and mini-movies about successful businesses and entrepreneurs on [Youtube](https://bit.ly/3HtyPIJ)
-- Weekly, short, sometimes funny business & entrepreneurs stories on [Instagram](https://bit.ly/3VPCOUU)
+- Weekly, short, sometimes funny business & entrepreneurs stories on [Instagram](https://bit.ly/3VPCOUU) and [Tiktok](https://bit.ly/3Jxwrmt)
 - A soon to be released weekly (free) newsletter for those wanting to get inspiring stories straight in their emails

 You can contact me for any purposes related to Success Made Easy at aureliengm.contactpro@gmail.com.